-Use this play to assess the likelihood that a key employee will leave the business.
+Assess the likelihood that a key employee will leave the business.
 Prevent negative impact on integration plans and ongoing operation of the combined business.

 Premature exit of key employees can significantly affect both integration plans and ongoing operation of the combined business.
 In many cases, an exodus of certain critical team members can destroy deal value.

 Because of this effect on the success of the transaction, one of the most important steps to ensure retention is understanding how likely it is that a key employee will choose to leave.